tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 Here are the main takeaways:

-  - Mixed effects models use partial pooling to strike a balance between a grand mean (complete pooling) and individual means (no pooling).
+  - Mixed effects models (a.k.a. hierarchical models or multilevel models) use partial pooling to strike a balance between a grand population mean (complete pooling) and individual group means (no pooling).
   - Smoothing splines work by penalizing model coefficients to reduce the model degrees of freedom.
   - You can use the computational machinery of one framework to estimate the other.